elenaf9/p2p-on-fpga/documentation/FPGAs/2_RISCV-on-FPGA/README.md

 Based on the in folger [1_General](../1_General) described FPGA architecture and how written HDL code can be realized on the hardware, the necessary building blocks for a soft-CPU are provided.
 However, while writing the whole core entirely in VHDL or Verilog is possible, it is an elaborate task and within the recent year, some libraries for meta-programming RTL logic have evolved.
-The basic idea behind this meta-programming is that "instead of writing multiple RTL instances, write one instance generator that uses meta-programming for powerful parameterization" ([src][chisel]).
+The basic idea behind this meta-programming is that instead of writing multiple RTL instances, write one instance generator that uses meta-programming.
 These so-called *Hardware Generators* are based on a higher-level programming language e.g. Python or Scala, and thus benefit from concepts like object-oriented programming, and features and libraries from the programming language itself.
 The library behind it will then generate the respective Verilog or VHDL for it.